How to Charge Apple Pencil and Check Battery Status

 The 1st generation Apple Pencil comes with a lightning connector, and you can charge it by plugging the connector into your iPad.
 That said, the setup looks awkward and quite frankly, seems like a disaster in the making.
 You can still use this method in a pinch, but we recommend using the other three ways that we have described below.

 The best way to charge 1st generation Apple Pencil is by using a charging adapter that lets you charge the Apple Pencil using a lightning cable.
-You can buy this TechMatte charging adapter that costs only $9.99.
+You can buy this TechMatte charging adapter on Amazon.
 The adapter is a female-to-female charging connector.
 You can plug the Apple Pencil into one end and the lighting cable into the other end to start charging.

 If you are prone to losing the adapter, we recommend buying a USB to Apple Pencil charging cable.
 You can plug the USB connector into your charging adapter and plug in the Apple Pencil at the other end to start charging.
-You can buy the charging cable for only $7.99.
+You can buy the charging cable on Amazon.

 Finally, you can buy an Apple Pencil charging stand that can not only charge the Apple Pencil but also gives you a place to securely store it.
 It’s a perfect Apple Pencil accessory for desk setups.
-While there are cheaper options available, we recommend the MoKo charging stand that costs $17.99.
+While there are cheaper options available, we recommend the MoKo charging stand that you can buy on Amazon.

 It’s made of premium zinc alloy and silicone and will look good on any desk.
 It’s available in several color options and can hold the Apple Pencil and its cap.
 It even has a charging screen that shows you the status of your Apple Pencil battery.